visual-layer/fastdup/README.md

 </table>

 ## Extract Features From Dataset
-The notebooks in this section shows how you can run fastdup on your own embeddings in combination with frameworks like ONNX and PyTorch.
+The notebooks in this section show how to run fastdup on your own embeddings in combination with frameworks like ONNX and PyTorch.
 <table>
  <tr>
       <td rowspan="4" width="160">